-California Civil Code 1714 makes each person liable for their own actions, whether intentional or negligent.
+California Civil Code § 1714 holds that everyone is responsible for injuries caused by his or her willful acts or negligence, including in designing, distributing, or marketing firearms and ammunition.
 Intoxicated people are solely responsible for any harm they cause while under the influence.
-But adults who give underage people alcohol in their home can be liable in a personal injury case if someone consequently gets hurt or killed.
+But adults who give underage people alcohol in their homes can be held liable in a personal injury case if someone consequently gets hurt or killed.

 The full text of the statute reads as follows: